mermaid-js/mermaid/docs/usage.md

     </div>
     ```

-**If these things are in place mermaid starts at the page load event and when fired (when the page has loaded) it will
+**Following these directions, mermaid starts at page load and (when the page has loaded) it will
-locate the graph definitions inside the `div` tags with `class="mermaid"` on the page and return svg charts or diagrams with their corresponding definitions.**
+locate the graph definitions inside the `div` tags with `class="mermaid"` and return diagrams in SVG form, following given definitions.**

 ## Simple full example: